Wenjun-Mao/InstantID-docker/README.md

 Add the Dockerfile and .dockerignore files to the root of the project.
 Will run gradio_demo/app.py at port 7860 on launch.
-Aimed for minimal setup for running the InstantID demo web app.
+Aimed for minimal setup and downloading for running the InstantID demo web app locally.
-Base Model: wangqixun/YamerMIX_v8
+Included Base Model: wangqixun/YamerMIX_v8

 <div align="center">